ReeceGoding/Frustration-One-Year-With-R/README.md

     it.
 You could perhaps argue that duplicated names are the user’s fault and they deserve what they get, but that argument falls apart for non-syntactic names.
-Who hasn’t put a space or an equals sign in to their column names before?
+Who hasn’t put a space or an equals sign in their column names before?
 Mind, tibbles aren’t much better when it comes to non-syntactic names.
 Neither `tibble("Example col" = 4)` nor `data.frame("Example col" = 4)` warn you of the name change.

 -   For what I believe to be memory reasons, objects of greater than one